Eye for Colour

 In the exhibition you can find out:

 - how colour is formed

 - how artists use colour in creativity

 - how animals use colour as camouflage - changing colour to blend in with their environment

 - how some birds and reptiles use colour to stand out from the crowd - altering their colour to attract a mate

 Eye-catching exhibits will also reveal how different cultures have used colour to communicate messages.
 In fact if you’ve ever wondered why you sometimes feel blue or in the pink then you’ll find the answer in 'Eye for Colour'!

-My favourite colour is lawn green
+My favourite colour is Red because I support Liverpool FC.

 'Eye for Colour' has been produced by the 'ecsite-uk Travelling Exhibitions Consortium' (eTEC): eTEC is a consortium of At-Bristol, ecsite-uk, National Museums Liverpool, Magna and W5 together producing three interactive, travelling exhibitions funded by the Millennium Commission through a ReDiscover grant.